Most people tend to view exercise through the lens of the ‘additive’ energy model: More exercise = more calories burned.

 But that isn’t what the constrained energy model suggests.
 As I mentioned above, the constrained energy model states that physical activity does increase energy expenditure, but only up to a point.
 It’s when physical activity becomes excessive that the increase in energy expenditure plateaus.

-Putting aside all of the obvious benefits of exercise, one of the biggest benefits of regular exercise is its role in weight maintenance.
+Putting aside all the obvious benefits, one of the most significant benefits of regular exercise is its role in maintaining weight.
 In fact, according to the latest systematic review on the subject, it’s the “most consistent positive correlate of weight loss maintenance.”
 5

-It’s time we shift the focus away from using exercise as a way to burn calories and put more emphasis on using physical activity as a way to improve our health and support our fitness goals.
-Any increase in energy expenditure should be seen as a nice add-on, not the sole reason for exercising.
+It’s time to shift the focus away from using exercise as a means to burn calories and place more emphasis on using physical activity to improve our health and support our fitness goals.
+Any increase in energy expenditure should be viewed as a nice bonus, not the sole reason for exercising.

 Thanks for reading.
 If you enjoyed this, you’d love the Vitamin